satpugnet/podcast-automation/IDEAS.md

 # Social Media
-- Every new episode, post on Linkedin and Twitter and announcement and a summary of the historical figure.
-It should be a TLDR and then say that if they want to know more, it is in the podcast.
+- Automate social medias with announcement and a summary of the historical figure.
-    - Automate it too

 # Discussion script
 - Add cross-fade option to SFX